 - Credit Reference Agencies including CallCredit, Experian and Equifax.

-Who personal information is shared with:
+Who personal information may be shared with:

 Throughout the course of the debt recovery journey, there may be instances in which we have to disclose customer information to organisations external to Lantern.